 Capt.
-Don has even received the DEMA Reaching Out Award, the highest award in the dive industry.
-He also has been inducted into the Diving Hall of Fame, which includes Jacques Cousteau, inventor of the aqua-lung; Hans Haas, who explored underwater years before the more famous Cousteau; and Lloyd Bridges, who portrayed Mike Nelson on TV's "Sea Hunt," the first series about diving.
+Don received the DEMA Reaching Out Award, the highest award in the dive industry.
+He also was inducted into the Diving Hall of Fame, which includes Jacques Cousteau, inventor of the aqua-lung; Hans Haas, who explored underwater years before the more famous Cousteau; and Lloyd Bridges, who portrayed Mike Nelson on TV's "Sea Hunt," the first series about diving.

 What's Capt.
 Don Stewart doing among such international celebrities?